 As is the case with any other product, the price of real estate comes down to supply and demand.
 Over recent months, demand among homebuyers has been strong, while housing inventory has been very tight.
 This dynamic has caused home prices to soar.

-Over the past 12 months, the average price of a home in the US has jumped 2.6%, according to Zillow.
+Over the past 12 months, the average price of a home in the US has inched up 0.1%, according to Zillow.

 Low mortgage rates make home buying more affordable.
 Even though home prices have soared over the past year, lower interest rates have still made it somewhat feasible for buyers to get into the market.

 Over the past year, mortgage rates have been on a steady decline.
-In the fall of 2018, the rate for a 30-year fixed-rate mortgage peaked at 4.94%.
+A year ago, the rate for a 30-year fixed-rate mortgage was 6.91%.
+Right now, the rate for a 30-year fixed-rate mortgage is 6.15%.

-According to earlier predictions from the Mortgage Bankers Association (MBA), the average 30-year fixed-rate mortgage rate is anticipated to dip to 6% by the end of 2025.
-Right now, the rate for a 30-year fixed-rate mortgage is 6.69%.
+According to earlier predictions from the Mortgage Bankers Association (MBA), the average 30-year fixed-rate mortgage rate is anticipated to dip to 6% or even lower by the end of 2026.

-The health crisis forced many Americans to work from home for months in an effort to avoid virus transmission.
-During this time, many Americans discovered that their current homes did not suit a work-from-home arrangement.
+Many Americans work from home.
+This scenario has promted Americans to discover that their current homes do not suit a work-from-home arrangement.
 In turn, some chose to make improvements to their homes, while others opted to move into homes that accommodated home offices.

 Both of these factors combined make a sound argument for buying earlier in the new year.